 Close your eyes and think of England

-A reference to unwanted sexual intercourse - specifically advice to an unwilling wife when sexually approached by her husband.
+'Close your eyes and think of England' is a reference to unwanted sexual intercourse - specifically advice to an unwilling wife when sexually approached by her husband.

 This is recorded in the 1912 journal of Lady Hillingdon: